 SAGA Diagnostics offers SAGAsign® and SAGAsafe® laboratory testing as a service to SAGA partners and customers.
 You can choose to do the testing in your laboratory or use SAGA as your trusted supplier of the laboratory services.
 All our testing is carried out in our own laboratory in Sweden.

-SAGA operates its central laboratory in Lund, Sweden and anticipates GCLP compliance and ISO 17025 accreditation to be in place in Q1 2020, followed by ISO 13485 accreditation in Q3.
+SAGA operates its central laboratory in Lund, Sweden under ISO 17025 accreditation and anticipates GCLP compliance to be in place in later 2021, followed by ISO 13485 accreditation in Q4.
 CLIA/CAP facility will also be available.

 Whether working with liquid or tissue biopsies, with SAGAsafe® a higher proportion of samples carrying a specific mutation can be identified.
 For example, when testing for mutations in the PIK3CA gene we have shown that we can identify up to 83% more patients than with targeted capture NGS.
 For EGFR T790M resistance mutations in non-small cell lung cancer (NSCLC), we routinely identify positive liquid biopsy samples down to 0.003% mutant allele frequency (MAF).
 We have tests for over 250 gene mutations and can develop custom assays to address your needs.

 We assist biopharma companies with patient monitoring using liquid biopsies. ctDNA analyses can improve response monitoring as it interrogates all tumor deposits simultaneously in one test and can potentially measure tumor burden more precisely than other modalities such as imaging.
 For example, changes in very small tumors may be invisible or undiscernible on imaging.
 Moreover, radiologic pseudo-progression can give the false sense of disease progression when in fact the tumor is responding and shrinking but the mass appears larger due to inflammatory processes.